valancej/anchore-blogs/content/secrets/secrets.md

 aws_secret_access_key = 1a2b3c4d5e6f1a2b3c4d5e6f1a2b3c4d5e6f1a2b
 ```

-### Checking for the above with image inspection
+### Checking for the above with Anchore

 At Anchore, a core focus of ours is centered around conducting a deep image inspection to give users comprehensive insight into the contents of their container images, and to provide users the ability to define flexible policy rules to enforce security and best-practices.

-Using the policy mechanisms of anchore, users can define a collection of checks, whitelists, and mappings (encapsulated as a self-contained anchore policy bundle document).
-Anchore policy bundles can then be authored to encode a variety of rules, including checks within (but not limited to) Dockerfile line checks and presense of credentials.
+Using the policy mechanisms of Anchore, users can define a collection of checks, whitelists, and mappings (encapsulated as a self-contained Anchore policy bundle document).
+Anchore policy bundles can then be authored to encode a variety of rules, including checks within (but not limited to) Dockerfile line checks and presence of credentials.
+Although, I will never recommend the bad practices used in the above examples for secrets, we should be checking for them nonetheless.

 #### Policy bundle